 A solar panel setup generally requires a large upfront cost, and it will take some time before you see a return on your investment.
 You’ll also need to consider how much space solar panels can take up, and how you might need a new roof.
 Those are all factors that can make solar panels unaffordable, even over the long term.

 Another thing to consider is some of the environmental impacts of solar.
 For example, solar panels can contain toxic chemicals.
-Solar systems naturally deteriorate over time.
-The toxic compounds could leech into the environment when they eventually get thrown out.
+Solar panels naturally deteriorate over time, and when they’re eventually thrown out, those toxic compounds could leech into the environment.

-However, solar panels can be a good choice in a hot climate with plenty of sun.
-It’s up to you to determine the cost and value of installing the system and decide whether it will offer a good return on your investment.
+However, in a hot climate with plenty of sun, solar panels can be a good choice.
+It’s up to you to determine the cost and value of installing solar panels and decide whether it will offer a good return on your investment.

-Then, you can look at the best panels to decide which option will be the best fit for your circumstances.
+From there, you can take another look at the best panels and figure out which option will be the best fit for your circumstances.